Response Memorandum: Rooijsestraat Final Design

 Response from the municipality

-This has been modified; the parking space has been removed.
-The green strip has been extended minimally.
+This has been updated; the parking space has been removed.
+The green strip has been extended only slightly.
 This is due to limited visibility.

 Has the location of cables and pipes been checked?